harryherold/scorep_binding_python/README.md

 # Score-P Python
 This repository provides a module that allows tracing of python scripts using [Score-P](http://www.vi-hps.org/projects/score-p/).

-This software was developed as part of the EC H2020 funded project NEXTGenIO (Project ID: 671951) http://www.nextgenio.eu.
+This software was extended as part of the EC H2020 funded project NEXTGenIO (Project ID: 671951) http://www.nextgenio.eu.

 # Requirements
 * CMAKE